Flu symptoms and treatment

 • feeling sick or being sick.

-What's the difference between a cold and flu?
+What are the differences between a common cold and flu?

-Flu is not just a bad cold, it can be a very serious illness.
-In a recent survey, 3 in 4 people told us that flu caused their lung condition symptoms to get worse.
+Flu is not just a bad cold.
+It can be a very serious illness.

 Comes on quickly, within a few hours Comes on gradually